-Very often in our clinics, we see patients who present with multiple health issues.
+Very often we see patients who present with multiple health issues.
 Now, as you might expect in any chronic pain treatment center, this is not at all uncommon.
 But our treatment centers are different; we look at patients differently.
 Rather than simply attempting to calm pain, we look deeply for underlying causes.
+So a common scenario in a patient with chronic pain is sometimes Fibromyalgia or Neuropathy—Which is it?

 One of the most interesting things is how deeply rooted lifestyle and personal habits are linked to many health problems.
 Fibromyalgia and neuropathy are no exception.